 Debt administration.
-At year-end, the District had \$90,775 in long-term debt outstanding, \$17,317 due within one year.
-This represents an increase of \$61,500, which can be attributed to the addition of an installment purchase for lighting and loan payable for cosmetology buildings and equipment entered into during the year.
+At year-end, the District had \$73,458 in long-term debt outstanding, \$15,712 due within one year.
+This represents a decrease of \$17,317, which can be attributed to payments made during the year.

 Additional information on the District's long-term debt can be found in Note 6 in the notes to the financial statements.